In Short

 The role of the police officer is intellectually demanding, requiring officers to possess knowledge and skills in both substantive and procedural law, police procedures, problem solving, crisis management, written and oral communication, technology, and professionalism.

-You can enroll in the 4+1 program and earn a bachelor’s of science in criminal justice, a certificate of completion from the Massachusetts Municipal training committee and a master's in criminal justice.
+You can enroll in the police program and earn a bachelor’s of science in criminal justice, be certified by the Municipal Police Training Committee to become a full-time municipal officer and earn a master's in criminal justice.
 These qualifications allow you to apply to any Massachusetts municipal police department, or that of any other state with a reciprocal agreement.
-You will complete a total of 36 credits for their master’s program.
-These credits include eight 3-credit courses that concentrate in criminal justice studies in addition to the 12 credit recruit officer course for Municipal Police Training Academy and certificate.
+You will complete a total of 36 credits for the master’s program.
+These credits include eight 3-credit courses that concentrate in criminal justice studies, in addition to 12 credits for successfully completing MPTC's Basic Recruit Officer Course.

 Career Opportunities